SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 After the hug was over, Rarity asked, "How do you feel now?
 Do you have more confidence than when we started?"

-Fluttershy answered, "I feel better, I feel like I have hope that I could actually do it eventually."
+"I feel better, I feel like I have hope that I could actually do it eventually."

-"That's excellent, darling," Rarity said.
+"That's excellent, darling."

 Fluttershy started practicing again, determined to do this.

 *You got this, Fluttershy!*

-"Rainbow Dash, will you…" Fluttershy said.
+"Rainbow Dash, will you…"

 *I will do this!*

-"Rainbow Dash, will you g…" Fluttershy said.
+"Rainbow Dash, will you g…"

 *You will succeed.*

-"Rainbow Dash, will you g…" Fluttershy said.
+"Rainbow Dash, will you g…"

 "You can do it," Rarity said.

-"Rainbow Dash, will you go…" Fluttershy said.
+"Rainbow Dash, will you go…"

 *Make progress, Fluttershy.*

-"Rainbow Dash, will you go…" Fluttershy said.
+"Rainbow Dash, will you go…"

 Rarity sat there patiently, occasionally giving Fluttershy words of encouragement.